cabforum/cabforum.org/content/posts/2019/2019-02-01-ballot-sc14-updated-phone-validation-methods.md

 at least one Certificate Issuer and one Certificate Consumer Member must vote in favor of a ballot for the ballot to be adopted.
 This requirement was also met.
 Under Bylaw 2.3(g), “a ballot result will be considered valid only when more than half of the number of currently active Members has participated”.
 Votes to abstain are counted in determining a quorum.
 Half of currently active Members as of the start of voting was **9**, so quorum was **10 votes** – quorum was met.

 **Purpose of Ballot:** As discussed during the Validation Summit, Method 3 of the Baseline Requirements could use some improvements to close off some potential bad practices that might lead to security risks.
 This Ballot tightens up the rules around phone validation in order to make sure domain authorization or control is verified with a person who is authorized to do so by introducing a replacement for Method 3.
 Validations done under Method 3 will continue to be valid until the end of the data reuse period, but new phone based validations must use the new method by the date specified in the ballot below.

 This ballot also builds on “Ballot SC13: CAA Contact Property and Associated E-mail Validation Methods” to permit domain owners to publish Domain Validation phone numbers in DNS TXT records.
 Since these phone numbers are specifically for the purpose of validating domains, it’s not permissible to be transferred to a different number.

 The following motion has been proposed by Doug Beattie of GlobalSign and endorsed by Bruce Morton of Entrust and Tim Hollebeek of DigiCert.

-**— MOTION BEGINS —**
+## Motion begins

 This ballot modifies the “Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates” as follows, based on Version 1.6.2 with ballot SC13 changes: